aspires/heroku-clisp-example/README.md

 # Common Lisp on Heroku -- Example Project

-This project is an example of how to use [my fork](https://github.com/jsmpereira/heroku-buildpack-cl) of the [Heroku Common Lisp Buildpack](https://github.com/mtravers/heroku-buildpack-cl).
+This project is an example of how to use [jsmeperia's fork](https://github.com/jsmpereira/heroku-buildpack-cl) of the [Heroku Common Lisp Buildpack](https://github.com/mtravers/heroku-buildpack-cl).
 See the buildpack repository for more information and credits.

 ### This is the Hunchentoot branch.